briggsprashar/sports_metric_analysis/Project.md

 <br />

 The performance monitoring flag system highlights essential changes in athlete performance, training load, and testing consistency.
 It uses individual baselines, statistical benchmarks, and team norms for a multi-layered approach.
-Thresholds are based on physiological logic, best practices, and reliable statistics.
+Thresholds are based on physiological logic, best practices, and reliable statistics. <br />

-*For more information refer to `Part4_FlagSystem.pdf`* for explanation about the flag system** ​
+<sub>^<sub> For more information refer to `Part4_FlagSystem.pdf`* for explanation about the flag system
+​
 ### Data Cleaning and Validity Thresholds

 Before applying any flags, the dataset was cleaned using linear interpolation and carry-forward/backfill methods.
-Implausible values were removed using gender-specific physiological cut-offs, leaving only realistic data for baselines and risk checks.
+Implausible values were removed using gender-specific physiological cut-offs, leaving only realistic data for baselines and risk checks. <br />

-*For more information refer to `Part4_Justification.pdf`*
+<sub>^<sub> For more information refer to `Part4_Justification.pdf`

 [TOC](#table-of-contents)